joefoxdevelopment/react-hello-world/README.md

 ## Set up instructions
 1) Run `npm install` to install the required node modules.
-2) Run `./node_modules/.bin/webpack` to compile the jsx into browser compatible js.
+2) Run `npm run build` to compile the jsx into browser compatible js.
 3) In a browser open `file://PATH_TO_REPO/react-hello-world/public/index.html` and the page should open.